vigna/sux-rs/README.md

 # `sux-rs`

-A pure Rust implementation of succinct data structures from the [Sux](https://sux.di.unimi.it/) project.
+A pure Rust implementation of succinct data structures.

-This create is a work in progress: new succinct data structures will be added over time.
+This crate is a work in progress: part of it  is a port from [Sux](https://sux.di.unimi.it/);
+new succinct data structures will be added over time.
 Presently, we provide:

 - the [`BitFieldSlice`](crate::traits::bit_field_slice::BitFieldSlice) trait---an